-Have your hosting and themes set up first because you need a space to upload your content to.
+Have your hosting and themes set up first because you need a space to upload your content.
 Also, If you’re using WooCommerce, I advise that you have Elementor installed before adding your content.
-Go to plugins, add new and install Elementor Page Builder.
+Go to plugins, add new, and install Elementor Page Builder.

 Setting Up Page Content